FarronF/limerick-council-meetings/meetings/2022/03/21-Monthly Meeting of Metropolitan District of Limerick/Agenda - Monthly Meeting of Metropolitan District of Limerick - 21st March 2022.md

 possibility of having a temporary library for the Castletroy/Annacotty community until a permanent

-solution is found for the provision of a library for the area.---
+solution is found for the provision of a library for the area.
+---